Roman Era to the Sixth Century Timeline (54 BCE to 599)

 397: St Ninian is the first Bishop to visit Scotland and founds a church at Whithorn.

-407: Constantine 1 is hailed as the new garrison in Britain and withdraws roman troops to fight against the barbarians in Gaul.
+407: Flavius Claudius Constantinus, (known as Constantine 111), a Roman general establishes himself as Western Roman Emperor in Britain and withdraws Roman troops to fight against the barbarians in Gaul.

 408: The country is now free to be attacked by the Scots, the Saxons and the Picts.